By-Laws governing membership

 consideration for membership unless under special circumstances as outlined in the National Constitution.

 Section 2.
-Candidates must have a cumulative scholastic average of 3.75 out of a possible 4.0, without any grade lower than a B (80).
-These courses must be from the general education course of study.
+Candidates must not have more than 1 B in all classes on the first semester and third quarter report cards.
 Candidates shall then be evaluated on the basis of service, leadership, character, and citizenship.

 Section 3.
 The selection of each member to the chapter shall be by a majority vote of the Faculty Council.

 Section 4.
 A description of the selection procedure shall be published in an official school publication which is widely available in a timely fashion to all students and parents of the school.
 The selection procedure shall be determined by the Faculty Council and shall be consistent with the rules and regulations of the National Junior Honor Society.